Interfacelab/ilab-docs/README.md

-# ILAB Docs for WordPress
+# WP Docs

-The ILAB Docs plugin allows you to integrate help documentation for your WordPress theme or plugin directly into the WordPress admin.
+The WP Docs plugin allows you to integrate help documentation for your WordPress theme or plugin directly into the WordPress admin.

 Documentation is written in Markdown, with special extensions that allow linking to other markdown files, linking to admin pages, video embeds, displaying a table of contents and other features.

-ILAB Docs also has integrated search functionality.
+WP Docs also has integrated search functionality.

 For examples integrating this documentation plugin with your plugin or theme, check out these examples: